theairdemon/musicGenerator/Version 4 (dev)/Genres/README.md

 We want pretty solid chord melodies here; nothing too off the beaten path.
 Maybe a small chance of inverted repetition, but mostly just focusing on pulling notes around to the relative chords.

 ### Cyberpunk - Instrumentation
+Synths, synths, synths!
+Can use strings as chord layers, but primarily will be using synths from various VSTs.

 ---